Eat This, Not That! at Indian Restaurants

-Given how much cream, butter, and carbs are used in some dishes, though, it’s very easy to go off course.
+Given how much cream, butter, and carbs are used in some dishes, though, it's very easy to wonder to yourself, "is Indian food healthy?"
 Since some dishes can be deceptively unhealthy—even the veggie ones!—we've created this cheat sheet for the next time you opt for Indian food.
-And for more international cuisine insights, scope out these 11 Italian Foods They Won't Eat in Italy!
+Here's how to order healthy Indian food the next time you eat out.

 Eat This: Tandoori

 Tandoori typically comes as a chicken-, fish- or vegetable-based dish.
 No matter what base you opt for, it will be marinated in yogurt and spices like garlic and ginger and will be grilled or baked in a hot oven.
 "Tandoori dishes are a great option because the [cooking method] helps the dish stay flavorful and juicy without the extra calories found in cream-based entrees," says Caroline Kaufman, MS, RDN.
 Yogurt is also full of good-for-you probiotics to boost your gut health, while ginger and garlic add a ton of flavor without many calories.
 Bonus: They help fight off colds, like these 20 Food Combos That Prevent Common Colds!

 Not That!: Chicken Tikka Masala

 Chicken with tomato sauce may sound healthy, but this dish is anything but.
 Chicken tikka masala is a belly bomb of a dish, mostly because it's cooked in loads of cream.
 "Skip the heavy sauce and opt for grilled or baked chicken with a side of cooling raita—cucumber yogurt—instead," suggests Kaufman.